Sustainable Gaps

 Start with one messy example from the work.

-SG can use that example to test the route, name the likely cause family, and decide whether a deeper diagnostic is the right next move.
+SG can use that example to follow the work, name the likely cause area, and decide whether a deeper review is the responsible next move.